 A statement indicating whether the sender is protesting the ALJ decision or an AC decision;

 The UPS tracking number of any paper claim(s) file and any relevant hearing recording sent to the AC; and

-If the claim(s) file is paper, the protesting component will immediately forward via UPS two-day delivery the claim(s) file and any relevant hearing recording(s) to the address below:OAO QRB 1
+If the claim(s) file is paper, in addition to emailing the protest memorandum to OAO, the protesting component will add the protest memorandum to the paper claim(s) file.
+It will then immediately forward via UPS two-day delivery the claim(s) file and any relevant hearing recording(s) to the address below:OAO QRB 1

 5107 Leesburg Pike